Kilchoan: History

 It may also be the 'Muirbole Paradisi' mentioned by Adomnán.

 For many years following the 1688 overthrow and exile of the House of Stuart, the historic parish church at Kilchoan, which was dedicated to Saint Comgan and which is now in ruins, was a Non-juring Episcopal parish within the Church of Scotland.
-South Uist native Mhaighstir Alasdair MacDhòmhnaill, 1st of Dalilea, was the Rector of Kilchoan until his death around 1724.
-In addition to being well known locally as a folk hero, Maighstir Alasdair MacDhòmhnaill was also the father of poet Alasdair mac Mhaighstir Alasdair, who served as the Gaelic tutor to Prince Charles Edward Stuart during the Jacobite rising of 1745 and who remains, along with Sorley MacLean, one of the two most important writers in the whole history of Scottish Gaelic literature.

 Landmarks

 The ancient Mingary Castle is on the coast about 1 km east of the village.

 Examples of a type of igneous rock structure called a cone sheet are found at Kilchoan.

 Below the slope north-west of the village street is a chambered cairn, Greadal Fhinn.

 Ben Hiant is the highest point of the peninsula at 528 m and lies between the village and the coastal hamlet of Ardslignish.